Ahmadalhomsi/meyvali-excel/README.md

 - 20 GB SSD

 ### VPS DEPOLYMENT
-After installing node, git and configuring the server you should run the program with process manager like pm2 after running npm i.
+After installing node, git and configuring the server you should run the program with process manager like pm2 after running npm i and npm run build.